Treating The Epidemic That Is Crippling Your Marketing Efforts

 The problem is that most companies are too entrenched in their own corporate culture to really see themselves as their prospects see them.
 They don’t have time to do the homework needed to understand the bigger picture, or lack a clear process for getting and processing the information they do uncover.
 They write and design their websites to please themselves.
 What they often fail to account for is that THEY are not the target audience!
 What excites, provokes, or compels them is rarely the same as what excites, provokes or compels their audiences.

 What’s more, your prospects aren’t looking at you in isolation.
 They are actively comparing you to other competitors in your field.
-That’s why an outside set of eyes can be so crucial.
+That’s why an outside set of eyes are so crucial.
 You need a fresh perspective looking not only at you, but at your competitors and your audiences as well.
-An experienced eye can analyze all three from a more objective point of view that you can achieve internally and provide the added value of perspective from having performed the same exercise numerous times for other businesses like yours.
+An experienced eye can analyze all three from a more objective point of view than you can achieve internally and provide the added value of perspective from having performed the same exercise numerous times for other businesses like yours.

 Regular Check-ups Help Your Company Stay Healthy and Thrive for the Long Haul

 Positioning and messaging should not be thought of as a once-and-done type of proposition.
 This is about the core of what your business is vis-à-vis the world: your customers, your prospects, your competitors, and your partners.
-Any time your business experiences a fundamental change, either internal or external – whether that be new markets, new competition, new product lines, new management, or new locations – it’s time for a check-up.
+Anytime your business experiences a fundamental change, either internal or external – whether that be new markets, new competition, new product lines, new management, or new locations – it’s time for a check-up.
 Perhaps not all of these changes will require a surgical intervention, but it’s important to make sure that the positioning and messaging of the company is still in line with the company’s core identity.